SEMICeu/documentation/editorial_flow.md

 # Editorial flow

-An editorial flow is initiated when issues for a data specification are to be adressed.
+An editorial flow is initiated when issues for a data specification are to be addressed.
 This section provides a high level overview on how the editor will interact with the SEMIC GitHub space to execute this task.

 First, the editorial flow is described generically, at design level.